GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 This tutorial demonstrates how to use Pub/Sub and Dataflow to deduplicate messages in a Spring Cloud Stream application.

 Many enterprise-level Java applications with distributed systems on the backend are built with [Spring Boot] and [Spring Cloud].
-[Spring Cloud GCP] are libraries that enable Spring Boot and Spring Cloud Stream applications to use GCP managed services such as [Pub/Sub] for added scalability and separation of concern.
+[Spring Cloud GCP] are libraries that enable Spring Boot and Spring Cloud Stream applications to use GCP managed services such as [Pub/Sub] for added scalability and separation of concerns.

 [Pub/Sub] and [Dataflow] together can meet many different stream processing needs.
 In this tutorial, you will learn how to set up a simple Dataflow pipeline to deduplicate data out of a Spring Cloud Stream application before sending it back via Pub/Sub.
 The same setup also applies to more complex and demanding stream processing needs.